Daimler CEO says building new U.S. factory 'an option'

-DETROIT (Reuters) - Daimler (DAIGn.DE) Chief Executive Dieter Zetsche said the Germany-based auto maker may build another factory in North America as a way to ramp up global production capacity.
+DETROIT, Jan 12 (Reuters) - Daimler Chief Executive Dieter Zetsche said the Germany-based auto maker may build another factory in North America as a way to ramp up global production capacity.

 “We are starting work on our next generation of compact cars, and as part of that discussion there is a discussion about additional plant capacity,” Zetsche said on the sidelines of a Mercedes-Benz evening event in Detroit.